Harsheys21/Multi-Threaded-HTTP-Server/README.md

 ### Conclusion

 This multi-threaded server implementation combines the strengths of Assignment 2 and Assignment 3, offering a resilient solution for concurrent client interactions.
 The strategic use of file locks and the ability to handle multiple threads contribute to a robust and efficient server, ensuring a seamless experience for users.

-For any inquiries or further details, please refer to the documentation or contact the project maintainer.

-*Note: Ensure that all dependencies and prerequisites are met before deploying the server.*

----
-*Project Maintainer: [Your Name]
-Contact: [Your Email]*